andypants888/space-weather/README.md

 ##### Educational app for high school / college students to view and learn about space weather events in real-time. easily view & access NASA space weather database in real-time.

 ##### The goal of this project is to create a simple-to-use, dashboard which summarizes real-time 'space-weather' events.
 It is intended to push the viewer into reading the additional materials (under construction) and videos (also under construction) in order to understand various space weather events.
+Project is also intended to assist K-12 teachers in teaching related [NGSS standards](https://www.nextgenscience.org/topic-arrangement/1space-systems-patterns-and-cycles).

 ##### There has been a large push in US education in the past 10 years to standardize and promote space education from a national level.
 New Generation Science Standards (NGSS), along with [Common Core Standards](https://en.wikipedia.org/wiki/Common_Core_State_Standards_Initiative) have been passed into law from 2011 to 2015 at a federal level.